 Philosophers study both the physical and the metaphysical.
 Timaeus began with a premise, that there is a fundamental metaphysical distinction between being and becoming.
 The objects of the world of becoming are the physical ones we are familiar with in our everyday lives.
 They are sensible: we can see and touch them.
 They are in constant motion, always changing.
 They come into being and vanish again.
 But there is a world of eternal being.
 Its objects are immobile and unchanging.
 They are invisible and intangible, but intelligible by our rational selves.
 They are what Socrates and his friends sometimes call Forms.
 Through our senses we can apprehend the things of the world of becoming and form correct or incorrect judgements and beliefs about them.
 But only judgements and beliefs.
 The objects of the world of being we can apprehend through reason and reasoned discourse, and when that happens, it constitutes, not mere judgements or beliefs, but true rational understanding and knowledge.
 Because Timaeus’ account dealt with the creation of the world of becoming, it, he duly cautioned us, could only be a human judgement, though, he confidently added, a most likely one!
 He asked for and received Socrates’ indulgence on that score.

 The distinction between being and becoming, between model and copy, has a counterpart in the distinction between soul and body.
 The Demiurge regarded a work that has intelligence as superior to one without it, and nothing can have intelligence unless it has soul.
 Accordingly, the Demiurge framed the universe by fashioning intelligence within soul and soul within body.
-And the universe he created (Timaeus, by the way, used the words Cosmos, Heaven, Universe, and World interchangeably) is, literally, a living creature, with a soul and a body.
-It is modeled on the true Living Creature, and that Living Creature contains within it other living creatures as parts.
-The Demiurge could not make something that was incomplete, so the Cosmos likewise also contains within itself all forms of living creatures, immortal and mortal, including ourselves.
+And the universe he created (Timaeus, by the way, used the words Cosmos, Heaven, Universe, and World interchangeably) is, literally, a living creature, with a soul and with a body.
+It is modeled on the true Living Creature.
+That Living Creature contains within it other living creatures as parts.
+Since the Demiurge could not make something that was incomplete, the Cosmos he created therefore also contains all the forms of living creatures, immortal and mortal, including ourselves, that we apprehend.